hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 #### Issue Credential

-This message contains as an [attached payload](../../concepts/0017-attachments/README.md) the credential being issued.
+This message contains verifiable credential being issued as an [attached payload](../../concepts/0017-attachments/README.md).
 It is sent in response to a valid Request Credential message.

 Message Format: